pyblosxom/pyblosxom/docs/dev_architecture.rst

 Parts
 =====

-PyBlosxom is composed of several parts:
+Pyblosxom is composed of several parts:

-1. ``pyblosxom.cgi`` - This is the CGI script that is executed by your web server, pulls in configuration variables from ``config.py`` and then instantiates PyBlosxom objects to handle the request.
+1. ``pyblosxom.cgi`` - This is the CGI script that is executed by your web server, pulls in configuration variables from ``config.py`` and then instantiates Pyblosxom objects to handle the request.

-2. ``PyBlosxomWSGIApp`` - This is the WSGI application for PyBlosxom.
+2. ``PyblosxomWSGIApp`` - This is the WSGI application for Pyblosxom.

-3. ``Pyblosxom`` package - This is the Python package that holds the PyBlosxom objects and utility functions that handle the request.
+3. ``Pyblosxom`` package - This is the Python package that holds the Pyblosxom objects and utility functions that handle the request.

-   1. the ``entries`` package - Handles the abstraction allowing PyBlosxom to use entries other than those solely found on the file system.
+   1. the ``entries`` package - Handles the abstraction allowing Pyblosxom to use entries other than those solely found on the file system.

-   2. the ``renderers`` package - PyBlosxom can handle different renderers.
+   2. the ``renderers`` package - Pyblosxom can handle different renderers.
 The renderer gets a list of entries to be rendered and can render them using whatever means it so desires: blosxom templates, htmltmpl templates, Cheetah templates, hard-coded RSS 2.0 markup, ...

-      PyBlosxom comes with two renderers: blosxom and debug.
+      Pyblosxom comes with two renderers: blosxom and debug.

-   3. the ``cache`` package - PyBlosxom allows for entry-level caching.
+   3. the ``cache`` package - Pyblosxom allows for entry-level caching.
 This helps in cases where your entries are stored in a format that requires a lot of processing to convert to HTML.

-PyBlosxom's behavior and output is then augmented by:
+Pyblosxom's behavior and output is then augmented by:

-1. plugins - Plugins allow you to augment PyBlosxom's default behavior.
+1. plugins - Plugins allow you to augment Pyblosxom's default behavior.
 These you can get from the plugin registry or write yourself.